Amit6006/chatbot_rule_based/README.md

-Its a simple rule based chat bot developed by me.
+Its a simple rule based chat-bot developed by me.